AlirezaErshadi/axrelay/README.md

 See [Testing axrelay](#testing-axrelay) below for demonstrations with screenshots.

-The official Lantern axrelay instance is running against [prosody](https://prosody.im) on lantern.io but is not yet in use in production since Google's xmpp servers do not yet support encrypted server-to-server (s2s) connections.
+The official Lantern axrelay instance is running against [prosody](https://prosody.im) on lantern.io but is not yet in use in production since Googleʼs xmpp servers do not yet support encrypted server-to-server (s2s) connections.
 IM Observatory test results are available at https://xmpp.net/result.php?domain=lantern.io&type=client and https://xmpp.net/result.php?domain=lantern.io&type=server.

 ## Setting up a server